wompking/carminiteblocks/README.md

 ## Basic Crafting Recipes

-The first thing you'll want to craft with your newfound power is **Carminite**; its crafting recipe requires iron, redstone, blaze powder, and netherbrick, and is a shapeless recipe. [*(figure 3)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-3)
+The first thing you'll want to craft with your newfound power is **Carminite**; its crafting recipe requires iron, redstone, blaze powder, and netherbrick, and is a shapeless recipe. [*(figure 3)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-3) Carminite is used for most of the recipes added by the Carminite Blocks datapack.

 The second thing you'll want to make are **Towerwood Planks** and **Encased Towerwood Planks**.
 Their crafting recipes require iron and any kind of planks. [*(figures 4 and 5)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-4)

 If you find you have too much carminite on your hands, compact it into **Carminite Blocks**. [*(figure 6)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-6) Carminite and Carminite Blocks can be found inside ruined portal chests. [*(figure ADD LATER)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-???)

+Additionally, Piglins are attracted to Carminite, but *not* Carminite Blocks.

 ## Encased Smoker / Fire Jet